Languedoc Introduction Things to See Things to Do Holidays Wine Languedoc Life Getting There Property History Cathars Geography Weather More Info

 The National Anthem of France: the Marseillaise.
-La Marseillaise was composed in Strasbourg in 1792 and originally known as the Battle Hymn of the Army of the Rhine; it became the national anthem on 14 July 1795 and is sanctioned in article 2 of the French Constitution of 1958.
+La Marseillaise was composed in Strasbourg in 1792 and originally known as the Battle Hymn of the Army of the Rhine; it became the national anthem on 14 July 1795 and is sanctioned as an official French symbol in article 2 of the French Constitution of 1958.
 Click here for more on the Marseillaise

 The French National Motto.
 The motto of the French Republic is "Liberty, Equality, Fraternity".
-It is sanctioned in article 2 of the French Constitution of 1958.
+This French symbol is sanctioned in article 2 of the French Constitution of 1958.
 Click here for more on the French motto

 Click here for more on the French logo

 The French Cypher: RF.
-France is officially referred to as the Republique Francaise, hence the use of the "RF" monogram.
+France is officially referred to as the Republique Francaise, hence the use of the "RF" monogram as a French symbol.
 Click here for more on the "RF" cypher

 The French National Holiday.
 The commemorates the storming of an old building, erroneously thought to hold political prisoners, on 14th July 1789.
 Click here for more on Bastille Day